Streaming television: Amazon Prime Video

-Amazon Prime Video was launched in 2006 with a different name, Amazon Unbox.
-Amazon Prime Video is included by Amazon Prime, which is a service that includes free shipping of different types of goods.
+Amazon Prime Video was originally launched in the year 2006.
+Upon its initial release, the popular streaming service was referred to as Amazon Unbox.
+Amazon Prime Video was created due to the development of Amazon Prime, which is a paid service that includes free shipping of different types of goods.
 Amazon Prime Video is available in approximately 200 countries around the world.
-Amazon each year invests in the production of films and TV series.
+Each year, Amazon invests in the production of films and TV series that are streamed as Amazon originals.